 We provide a range of services for anyone with a sight impairment in and across Hertfordshire.
 We have a range of social clubs, we provide home visiting and befriending, we can give you advice about equipment, we can advocate for you or sign post you to the services that best suit you.
 We are often in the hospital eye clinics offering support and advice and we provide education about sight loss in schools and businesses.
 You name it, we do it!

-Our Resource Centre at the Woodside Centre in Welwyn Garden City, hosts a variety of information and gadgets.
+Our Resource Centre at our office in Brownfields in Welwyn Garden City, hosts a variety of information and gadgets.
 Why not make an appointment to come and see us and we can help you find the right equipment for you?
-Call us on 01707324680 or email at email@example.com
+Call us on 01707324680 or email at firstname.lastname@example.org

 We very much look forward to serving the people of Hertfordshire for the next 100 years!